dustinlyons/nixos-config/README.md

 In Github, create a private [`nix-secrets`](https://github.com/dustinlyons/nix-secrets-example) repository.
 You'll enter this name during installation.

 #### 7b.
 Install keys
 Before generating your first build, these keys must exist in your `~/.ssh` directory.
-Don't worry, we provide a few commands to help you.
+Don't worry, I provide a few commands to help you.

 | Key Name            | Platform         | Description                           |
 |---------------------|------------------|---------------------------------------|